Jennie Jerome (1854-1921)

 Lady Jennie (Jerome) Spencer-Churchill; Cornwallis-West, then Porch

 Born at Brooklyn to the self-made "King of Wall Street" and his refined wife, she grew up between New York and Paris.
 She met her first husband, Lord Churchill, during a sailing regatta on the Isle of Wight and they were engaged within just three days.
 However, the marriage did not take place until two years later while their parents squabbled over the money that would change hands!
 She was bright, funny, and quick to laugh which fast made her popular in society - Queen Alexandra particularly enjoyed her company despite rumours that her husband, King Edward VII had been one of her lovers.
 Her husband contracted syphilis during their marriage.
-She continued to support him and promote him politcally, but she did also take several high society lovers she was said to have counted Prince Karl Kinsky and Herbert von Bismarck, son of the German Chancellor.
+She continued to support him and promote him politcally, but she did also take several high society lovers among whom she was said to have counted Prince Karl Kinsky and Herbert von Bismarck, son of the German Chancellor.
 Her popularity aided both her husband's and her son's political careers, to the point that Winston (with whom she enjoyed an excellent relationship) viewed her as a political mentor.
 She was awarded by the Royal Red Cross for her charitable work during the Boer War, including chartering a ship to bring back injured soldiers.
 After Randolph died at just 45, she married a young officer of the Scots Guards who was the same age as her son, Winston!
 They later drifted apart and she was married for a third time to another young man, a British civil servant, this time three years younger than Winston!
 She died at her home in London - 8 Westbourne Street - following a fall.

 Contributed by Mark Meredith on 10/11/2018 and last updated on 16/03/2020.